DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 \boldsymbol\theta_{i+1} = \boldsymbol\theta_{i} - \mathbf{v}_{i+1}
 $$

 where $\gamma \in [0, 1)$ is the momentum term.
-If we now write explicitely the first three iterates of the velocity vector:
+If we write explicitly the first three iterates of the velocity vector:

 $$
 \begin{aligned}